boilingdata/boilingdata-wss-url-signer/README.md

 The [Mosaic duckdb-server](https://uwdata.github.io/mosaic/duckdb/) supports WebSocket connections with simple API.

-You can use the generated signed WebSocket URL with Mosaic to run duckdb-server compatible queries cloud side on BoilingData.
+You can use the generated signed WebSocket URL with Mosaic "clients" for using BoilingData instead of a local duckdb-server.

 ```shell
 > {"sql":"SELECT 1;","type":"json"}